-One of the powers the law gives to credit unions is the ability to make charitable contributions or gifts, but it currently only allows a credit union's governing board to make these decisions.
-The bill shifts this authority to senior management under certain circumstances.
+The law authorizes credit unions to make charitable contributions or gifts, but it previously only allowed a credit union's governing board to make these decisions.
+The act shifts this authority to senior management under certain circumstances.

-Under the bill, credit union senior management may approve contributions or gifts if:
+Under the act, credit union senior management may approve contributions or gifts if:

-1. these total contributions or gifts for the fiscal year are .01% or less of the credit union's net assets as of the prior fiscal year's end and

-2. none of these are to a recipient with a director or senior management member who is also an insider of the credit union or the insider's immediate family member (see above).
+- 1. the total contributions or gifts for the fiscal year are .01% or less of the credit union's net assets as of the prior fiscal year's end and - 2. none of them are to a recipient with a director or senior management member who is also an insider of the credit union or the insider's immediate family member (see above).

-The bill specifies that, as under current law, a majority of the governing board may approve contributions or gifts that exceed the above .01% threshold or are to recipients with credit union insiders or immediate family members in the above authoritative positions.
-But the bill requires the board's decisions to be documented in its meeting minutes, which is not currently required.
+The act specifies that, as under prior law, a majority of the governing board may approve contributions or gifts that exceed the .01% threshold or are to recipients with credit union insiders or immediate family members in the authoritative positions as described above.
+But it requires the board's decisions to be documented in its meeting minutes, which prior law did not.

-Lastly, in both cases, the bill requires the credit union to have and maintain a record of contributions or gifts it makes.
+Lastly, in both cases, the act requires the credit union to have and maintain a record of contributions and gifts it makes.